pkmn/engine/docs/TESTING.md

 exists to run these tests on a schedule from random seeds for various durations to attempt to uncover latent bugs.
 The fuzz tests differ from the benchmark in that they run for predefined time durations as opposed to a given number of battles and enable the [blocked](#blocklistjson) effects that are usually excluded in `-Dshowdown` compatibility mode.
-When run with the `-Dtrace` flag, additional binary data will be dumped on crashes to allow for debugging with the help of [`fuzz.ts`](./fuzz.ts) and the [debug UI](https://pkmn.cc/debug.html) rendered by [`display.ts`](./display.ts).
+When run with the `-Dlog` flag, additional binary data will be dumped on crashes to allow for debugging with the help of [`fuzz.ts`](./fuzz.ts) and the [debug UI](https://pkmn.cc/debug.html) rendered by [`display.ts`](./display.ts).
 To run the fuzz tool locally use: